theglossy1/freeradius3-genie/README.md

-# FreeRADIUS3 Genie
+# FreeRADIUS 3 Genie
-Sonar's FreeRADIUS3 Genie is a php application to assist with the setup and configuration of FreeRADIUS 3.x using the binaries released by NetworkRadius for use with Sonar.
+Sonar's FreeRADIUS 3 Genie is a php application to assist with the setup and configuration of FreeRADIUS 3.x using the binaries released by NetworkRadius for use with Sonar.

-This version of FreeRADIUS Genie is geared toward Sonar version 2.
+FreeRADIUS 3 Genie is geared toward Sonar version 2.
 It can be used with Sonar v1, but these instructions are for v2.

 ## Getting started

-The freeradius3-genie/setup script is designed to be run on a clean installation of [Ubuntu 18.04 or 20.04](http://www.ubuntu.com/download/server).
+FreeRADIUS 3 Genie is designed to be run on a clean installation of [Ubuntu 18.04 or 20.04](http://www.ubuntu.com/download/server).

-The setup script will try and get you up and running quickly but manual steps are show below incase setup encounters an error and fails.

-It will configure the server for use with the freeradius binary packages provided by networkradius.com, install mariadb, and php-cli. setup will also create a swap space on the server if required.
+The setup script will configure the server for use with the FreeRADIUS binary packages provided by networkradius.com, MariaDB, and the necessary php components.
+It will also set up virtual memory swap on the server if required.

 You will need to be root in order to run the installation.
 Use `sudo -i` to become root and load root's environment.
 Then go to the directory you wish to set up FreeRADIUS 3 Genie on, and run: